Isleworth: Amenities

 Isleworth is home to Isleworth Crown Court whose original remit has been expanded to include judicial work formerly conducted at the Middlesex Crown Court; an extension to create six new courtrooms was completed in 2009.

-The town's municipal facilities include a public library, a public leisure centre with swimming pool, a gymnasium, four recreation grounds, and a town hall.
+The town's municipal facilities include a library, a leisure centre with swimming pool, a gymnasium, four recreation grounds, and a town (community) hall.

 There used to be a film studio in Worton Road, Isleworth.
 Known variously as Worton Hall Studios and Isleworth Studios, its most notable film was The African Queen (1951) starring Humphrey Bogart and Katharine Hepburn.
-After the Studio closed, the premises became a Mining Research Establishment for the National Coal Board.
-It is now an industrial estate.
+After it closed, the premises became a Mining Research Establishment for the National Coal Board.
+It is now a subdivided but in a larger set of light industry units.

-Isleworth has been home to satellite television broadcaster Sky since its launch in 1989 by Rupert Murdoch.
+Osterley/Isleworth has been home to satellite television broadcaster Sky since its launch in 1989 by Rupert Murdoch.
 Originally centred on Grant Way, the sprawling campus around Gillette Corner once took in New Horizons Court and is now the sole occupier of the Centaurs Business Park, with offices, studios, production space, research and development facilities, plus a dedicated energy centre including a wind turbine by Arup Associates.

-The Boat Cathja is moored in Old Isleworth.
-This is unique 38 metre barge which has been the home of a mental health charity since 1996.
-It helps mentally disabled people a chance to hone into their artistic skills.
-Situated on the boat is the Sculpture "The Heron" by Martin Cotts.
+The boat Cathja is moored in Old Isleworth.
+This is a 38-metre barge houses a charity since 1996.
+It offers people with mental disabilities an opportunity to hone their artistic skills, and hosts sculpture The Heron by Martin Cotts.

 Isleworth was home to opera group Isleworth Baroque (now Richmond Opera) from 2002 to 2015.